pschatzmann/arduino-audio-tools/examples/streams-memory_wav-pwm/README.md

 The WAV file has been down sampled with the help of __Audacity__ and then converted into an array with __xxd__.

+Please note that this example is still using the more confusing old api which uses the following processing chain:
 MemoryStream -> AudioOutputStream -> WAVDecoder -> AudioPWM

 The pins depend on the Processor: